insight-platform/Savant/README.md

 There are basic sink adapters implemented:

-- Inference results in JSON file stream;
+- Inference results are placed into JSON file stream;
 - Resulting video overlay displayed on a screen (per source);
-- MP4 file (per source).
+- MP4 file (per source);
+- image directory (per source);

-The framework uses an established protocol based on Apache AVRO, both for sources and sinks.
+The framework uses an established protocol based on Apache Avro, both for sources and sinks.
 The sources and sinks talk to Savant through ZeroMQ sockets.

 ### Easy to Deploy